alibaba-damo-academy/RynnEC/benchmark/readme.md

 Object cognition is divided into the object properties cognition task and the referring object segmentation tasks.

 ### Object Property Cognition
-This subset is designed to evaluate the model"s ability to recognize object attributes.
-It is subdivided into 11 categories: category, color, material, shape, state, position, function surface detail, size, counting.
+This subset is designed to evaluate the model's ability to recognize object attributes.
+It is subdivided into 10 categories: category, color, material, shape, state, position, function, surface detail, size, counting.
 It comprises a total of 10354 curated data entries.
 All entries have been manually annotated and verified.

 🌟 **Data Balance**: To address evaluation biases from inconsistent object distributions across houses, we first established a real-world object frequency distribution by analyzing 500k indoor images with GPT-4o.
-We then employed frequency-based sampling to ensure our benchmark"s data mirrors this real-world distribution, and further balanced question difficulty for a more objective and realistic evaluation.
+We then employed frequency-based sampling to ensure our benchmark's data mirrors this real-world distribution, and further balanced question difficulty for a more objective and realistic evaluation.